cap-js/mcp-server/README.md

 - _How do they relate?_
 - _How do I add columns to a select statement in CAP Node.js?_

-> [!WARNING]
+> [!NOTE]
-> This project is alpha state.
+> This project is in alpha state.
 Do not use for production code.

 ## Available Tools